@camunda8/sdk

 The configuration for the SDK can be done by any combination of environment variables and explicit configuration passed to the Camunda8 constructor.

 Any configuration passed in to the Camunda8 constructor is merged over any configuration in the environment.
+The configuration object fields and the environment variables have exactly the same names.

 Entity keys in Camunda 8 are stored and represented as int64 numbers.
 The range of int64 extends to numbers that cannot be represented by the JavaScript number type.
 To deal with this, int64 keys are serialised by the SDK to the JavaScript string type.
 See this issue for more details.